 Is Lightning the same as Bitcoin?

 Lightning is a second-layer protocol built on top of Bitcoin.
 All funds on Lightning are bitcoin.
 There is no separate "Lightning coin."
-The underlying asset is always BTC.
-Lightning is just a way of moving it faster and cheaper, with the security guarantee that you can always fall back to the Bitcoin base layer to settle your final balance.
+Lightning is a faster and cheaper way to move BTC, and you can always fall back to Bitcoin's base layer to settle your final balance.

 The bottom line

-Bitcoin's base layer is optimized for security, immutability, and decentralization.
-It was never meant to process millions of retail transactions per second.
-The Lightning Network is the answer to that constraint: a second layer that handles everyday payments at internet speed, settled in bitcoin, with no intermediary capable of stopping or reversing them.
+Bitcoin's base layer is built for security, immutability, and decentralization.
+It was never meant to handle millions of retail transactions per second.
+Lightning is the second layer that fills that gap: everyday payments at internet speed, settled in bitcoin, with no intermediary who can stop or reverse them.

-It crossed $1 billion in monthly volume in November 2025.
-It will cross multiples of that as the infrastructure matures, as wallets improve, and as more of the world's financial activity searches for rails that don't require a bank account, a company's approval, or a 3% toll.
+Lightning crossed $1 billion in monthly volume in November 2025.
+As wallets improve and more of the world's financial activity moves to rails that don't require a bank account, a company's approval, or a 3% toll, that number will keep growing.

-Want to go deeper?
-Read our issue on the month Lightning crossed $1 billion, including the River data behind the milestone.
-Or read our explainer on what Bitcoin is for the foundation that Lightning is built on.
+Read more: our issue on the month Lightning crossed $1 billion, including the River data behind the milestone.
+Or start with our explainer on what Bitcoin is if you want the foundation first.